da-poodle/fld/README.md

 ===================
 ## fld_object/2
 Define a term and the named fields that can be used with the fld library.

+This is now a directive that is specified at compile time.
 ```prolog
 :- fld_object(person, [name, age, gender]).
 ```